 Steps to become a user

-You must be ready to supply an MIT account number.
+Internal users can pay to access MIT.nano facilities and services using an MIT account number (sometimes referred to as a cost object or cost allocation).
 If you are not sure what account number to use, ask your advisor/PI or your administrator.

-3. Add MIT.nano services to your MUMMS account.
+3. Add additional MIT.nano services to your MUMMS account.

-4. Join the EHS training group on MIT Atlas.
+4. Join the EHS training group and complete all prerequisite training courses.

 Each MIT.nano service has an associated training group where training requirements have been identified based on the hazards present in each space.

-The MUMMS system has a link to direct you to the Atlas Learning Center, where you must join any relevant training groups in order to access your training prerequisites.
-After joining the appropriate training group, new required training courses will appear in your My Training Needs list.
+On your Manage Your Services page in MUMMS, select "Show Details" under prerequisites for each service.
+There you will find a direct link to the appropriate Atlas training group, which you must join in order to access the associated training prerequisites.
+After joining the appropriate training group(s), new required training courses will appear in your My Training Needs list.